facebook/react-native-website/docs/flexbox.md

 - `auto` Is the **default Value**, React Native calculates the width/height for the element based on its content, whether that is other children, text, or an image.

 - `pixels` Defines the width/height in absolute pixels.
-Depending on other properties set on the Yoga node this may or may not be the final dimension of the node.
+Depending on other styles set on the component, this may or may not be the final dimension of the node.

 - `percentage` Defines the width or height in percentage of its parent's width or height respectively.